What makes a neonatologist?

 We have been working with the Heads of Schools from around the UK to progress with the yearly CSAC progression form with the aim of achieving some external review for trainees.

-After the exercise in 2017 and trainee and Schools feedback, the 2018 process will focus on local supervisor curriculum assessment to encourage more formal progress review.
+After gathering feedback from trainees and Schools, the revised process focuses on local supervisor curriculum assessment to encourage more formal progress review.
 This will be followed by remote CSAC panel review.
 Videoconference or teleconference discussion with the trainee will be conducted at this time to avoid long distance travel.

 For further guidance, please review our Neonatal ARCP Guide in the resources below.

-If you have any questions, please approach the Head of School or Neonatal Grid coordinator in your local region first, then the CSAC Assessment Advisor if no response - contact details available on the committee webpage.
+If you have any questions, please approach the Head of School or Neonatal Grid coordinator in your local region first.
+Then, if no response, contact the CSAC Assessment Advisor - see contact details on the CSAC page.